Andrei-Ghemusi/Andrei-Ghemusi/README.md

  # QA automation software tester

-  I am a young QA software tester.
+  I am a dedicated and highly skilled QA Automation Tester with a passion for ensuring the quality and reliability of software applications.
+My expertise lies in leveraging cutting-edge tools and technologies to streamline the testing process and deliver impeccable results.

 <br style="margin-bottom: 10px;" />